Telexfree: Telexfree case in Brazil

 The Secretary for Economic Monitoring of the Brazilian Treasury Ministry (SEAE/MF) released the Memorandum 118/GABIN/SEAE/MF, on March 5, 2013, about Ponzi scheme activities carried on by Telexfree Brazilian subsidiary, "Ympactus Comercial Ltda".
 The memorandum triggered several investigations into the company's operations, leading Telexfree to hire Multi-level Marketing lawyer Gerald P. Nehra to review its marketing plan.
 Nehra is a lawyer who is known in the U.S. for defending closed down Ponzi and pyramid schemes, such as Zeek Rewards, Ad Surf Daily, Universo Foneclub and others.

 On June 13, 2013, Telexfree's operations in Brazil were suspended.
 The company released a note on its website explaining the court's decision.
 The note says as follows (translated from the original Portuguese):

 In response to the seizure of the company's operations, Telexfree promoters protested throughout the country.
-On July 23, 2013, a group of protesting promoters in Brasilia blocked operations at Juscelino Kubitscheck International Airport.
+On July 23, 2013, a group of protesting promoters in Brasília blocked operations at Juscelino Kubitscheck International Airport.
 Marcus França, one of Telexfree's top promoters, stated, "we won't go back to the hoe, like the system wants us to", referring to the labor of weeding grass commonly performed by lower class Brazilian countrymen.
 Immediately after blocking operations, Telexfree tried to divert US$88 million to other parent companies in Brazil, one of them named Worldxchange Intermediação de Negócios Ltda, belongs to Telexfree founder and director Carlos Nataniel Wanzeler.

 In the last week of July, 2013, Telexfree decided to appeal again (regimental appeal) in Acre state, but Telexfree did not pay a U$20 fee in order to get the appeal accepted to be judged.
 The appeal was rejected by the judges of Tribunal de Justiça of Acre citing lack of payment and causing severe damage to the image of company lawyers before its promoters.

 Also in July 2013, a lawyer from Rondonopolis, Mato Grosso, won in court the right to have his invested money returned; according to the decision of the court 3a Vara Cível, which ordered a Telexfree Brazilian company representative to reimburse him the amount of R$101,500 (about US$50,000.
 Later that month, the ninth appeal to reverse the ban on operations was dismissed, and weeks later the tenth appeal was also denied.